Daanivd/Daanivd.github.io/data-dashboard-msp2/README.md

     - JQuery was used in support of EmailJS.

 ## Testing
+- All code used on the site has been tested to ensure everything is working as expected
-Functioning of the charts and map were tested by using several combinations of years, months and states, using either one of the species or both.
+  - Functioning of the charts and map were tested by using several combinations of years, months and states, using either one of the species or both.
 The numbers displayed on the charts were checked with the numbers displayed below the photos of the species.
 The map distributions were checked using by selectings specific states and seeing if the map only displayed data on the selected state(s).
-- All code used on the site has been tested to ensure everything is working as expected
 - Site viewed and tested in the following browsers:
   - Google Chrome
+  - Safari
+  - Firefox
-  -
+  - Opera

 ## Deployment